dbarkman/HomeAdvisor/README.md

 * HomeAdvisorAPI: code responsible for handling incoming API calls and returning the response produced by the framework.
 * HomeAdvisorFramework: code responsible for creating, managing and deleting HomeAdvisor objects and data.
 * HomeAdvisor.sql: sql for creating the companion database and user for holding the HomeAdvisor data.
 * HomeAdvisor.postman_collection.json: the test suite for testing the HomeAdvisor project with PostMan.
-Note: the test suite currently points to the deployed version of this project at https://cla.ms.
+	* Note: the test suite currently points to the hosted version of this project.

+## Hosted
+This project is hosted and can be run at https://cla.ms.

-## Install
+## Local Install

 This project has been tested on a LAMP stack with the following versions:
 * CentOS 8.1